Qizhong-George-Guo/qizhong-guo/reflections/liulan-reservoir-overtopping-local-breach.md

 This technical review is based on public information that could be obtained and cross-checked through July 25, 2026.
 Original hydrologic records, gate-operation logs, design documents, monitoring data, and complete field-investigation findings have not yet been publicly released.
 The numerical values and mechanistic interpretations presented in the brief therefore remain provisional and should ultimately be confirmed, corrected, or superseded by the formal investigation.

-*The revised technical review is available in both English and Chinese at the links below.*
+*The English and Chinese technical review files each include the revised version followed by the original version and are available for download below.*

 ---